David Crenshaw Barrow Jr.: Early life and education

 Barrow was born in Wolfskin District, Oglethorpe County, Georgia, on October 18, 1852.
 His father was David C. Barrow Sr., a planter and a trustee at the university, and his mother was Sarah Pope Barrow.
-He married Frances Ingle Childs of Athens in 1879, and they had four children and ten grandchildren.
 One of his sons, David Francis Barrow, became a member of the UGA Mathematics faculty.

-Barrow was educated at the University of Georgia, receiving both a B.S. and a degree in engineering (C & M.E.), class of 1874, where he was a member of the Chi Phi Fraternity.
-After trying the law and geological surveying, he became an Adjunct Professor of Mathematics at the university in 1878.
-His additional responsibilities included Professor of Civil Engineering (1883), Head of the combined Department of Mathematics and Civil Engineering, Head of Pure Mathematics, and Dean of the Franklin College in 1899.
+Barrow was educated at the University of Georgia, class of 1874, where he was a member of Chi Phi fraternity.
+He became an adjunct professor of Mathematics at the university in 1878.
+His additional responsibilities included Professor of civil engineering (1883), Head of the combined Department of Mathematics and Civil Engineering, Head of Pure Mathematics, and Dean of the Franklin College in 1899.
 He became the acting chancellor upon then-Chancellor Hill's death (1905).
 He was subsequently officially named Chancellor in 1906.

 University of Georgia

-At the time of his appointment as chancellor, the University of Georgia could be accurately described as a collection of colleges, consisting of a liberal arts college, a law school, a summer school, beginning schools of pharmacy and forestry, an embryonic college of agriculture, and some graduate courses in various fields.

-When Barrow retired in 1925, the university had become a modern institution.
-The more established college of agriculture and a structured graduate school existed.
-In addition, the following schools were created during his tenure: school of education (1908), commerce (1912) (currently known as the Terry College of Business), and journalism (1915).
+The following schools were created during his tenure: school of education (1908), commerce (1912) (currently known as the Terry College of Business), and journalism (1915).
 Beginning in 1903, female students were admitted for the first time as summer students and were later enrolled as graduate students (1916) and finally undergraduates (1918).

-Regular enrollment had almost quadrupled (from 408 in his inaugural year to 1,592 at the end of his tenure) because of Barrow's efforts and the admission of female students.
-Faculty size had tripled, state funding had increased greatly (from $22,500 in 1906 to $145,000 in 1925), alumni fundraising was increased, and several new buildings had been constructed on campus including: Conner Hall (1908), Peabody Hall (1913), Barrow Hall (1916), Soule Hall (1920), Hardman Hall (1922), Milledge Hall (1925) and Memorial Hall (1925).

-Upon his resignation, Barrow was elected as a Chancellor Emeritus for life by the Georgia Board of Regents.
+Upon his resignation, Barrow was named chancellor emeritus by the Georgia Board of Regents.